RoR-ecommerce/launchpad/INTEGRATION.md

 __If `state` do not match the one client issued, the request has been created by third-party and the process must be aborted.__

+Please make sure that your application authorization endpoint is using SSL.

 Obtaining `access_token`
 ------------------------